ottingbob/data-science-examples/README.md

 > In order for this one to work I needed to run the following command due to dependencies with the google/mT5 model checkpoint:
 > `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python python hugging_face_course/main-nlp-summarization.py`
 - hugging_face_course/main-nlp-summarization.py
+- hugging_face_course/main-nlp-casual-language.py
 > The following file provides accelerated models for all the `main-nlp` related examples
 - hugging_face_course/accelerated_models.py

+### Resources

+Interesting [hacker news article](https://news.ycombinator.com/item?id=34971883) talks about challenges they have with AI in development scenarios.
+It sounds like it is mostly frustrations due to deployment / infrastructure and rapid prototyping
+> We serve our models with FastAPI, containerize them, and then deploy them to our GKE clusters.
+Depending on the model, we choose different machines - some require GPUs, most are decent on CPU.
+We take models up or down based on usage, so we have cold starts unless otherwise specified by customers.
+We expose access to the model via a POST call through our cloud app.
+We track inputs and outputs, as we expect that people will become interested in fine tuning models based on their past usage.

+For the original "davinci" models (now 3 generations behind if you count Instruct, ChatGPT, and upcoming DV"), OpenAI recommends "Aim for at least ~500 examples" as a starting point for fine-tuning